 Then there is the problem with the sense of smell.
 We can smell things only when certain molecules in the air fit the shapes of specific receptors in our noses.
 What are the chances of extraterrestrials having smelling organs with receptors that match the smells on Earth?

-I know someone who's been a mortician for thirty-years.
-He's taught himself not to smell certain odors.
+I know someone who's been a mortician for thirty-five years.
+He told me that he's learned to not smell certain odors.
 The problem with this impressive achievement is it has ruined his sense of taste for foods he would otherwise enjoy.
-This is because most odors (which also effect taste) are intertwined with other odors.
-Blocking the ability to smell certain nasty human decaying odors hinders his ability to smell other pleasant odors.
+This is because many good odors (which effect taste) are intertwined with the bad odors odors at his work.
+Blocking the ability to smell certain decaying odors hinders his ability to smell other pleasant odors.

 The list goes on.
 This may be why there are many more fantasy novels than science fiction novels.
 Too much heavy research.